zanza00/learn-fp-ts/option/README.md

 Note that with `map` the function is applied only if the value is present.

-For now the difference is not that great, the biggest one is the use of `const` instead of `let`.
+For now, the difference is not that great, the biggest one is the use of `const` instead of `let`.

 ## Chain